sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ![Layerproperties.png](../images/Proconcepts-Frameworks/Layerproperties.png "Framework_Guide Layerproperties.png")

 Property sheets are purely declarative, they are defined only in DAML and have no corresponding managed class.
 Property pages, like panes and dock panes, have both declarative and active components; the active portion of all property pages must derive from the *ArcGIS.Desktop.Framework.Contracts.Page* class.
-The view class typically derives from WPFís *UserControl*.
+The view class typically derives from WPF‚Äôs *UserControl*.

 ```xml
 <propertySheets>